Learning Agile Striker Skills for Humanoid Soccer Robots from Noisy Sensory Input: Method

 \paragraph{Student Adaptation} Conventional teacher–student frameworks typically involve training a teacher policy and distilling it into a student policy~\cite{agarwal2023legged}, under the assumption that full environment state information can be reconstructed from observation histories.
 However, recent work shows that certain partially observed states cannot be effectively captured by the teacher training stage, and that online RL-based adaptation can significantly improve performance in such cases~\cite{zhang2025distillation}.
 Inspired by this work, we further adapt the student policy with online RL under noisy perception.
 During adaptation, we apply smaller perturbations to the robot and ball, allowing the policy to concentrate on improving accuracy and robustness to realistic sensory uncertainty.

 \paragraph{Refinement through constrained RL} While training the adapted student, we observed undesirable behaviors such as sharp rotations during ball search and overly dynamic kicking, which may compromise both safety and stability during the real-world deployment.
-We attribute these issues to inhomogeneous credit assignment within an episode, where task rewards (e.g., \emph{ball velocity} and \emph{head tracking ball}) are distributed unevenly across a ball-kicking cycle (Fig.~\ref{fig:heterogeneous}).
-In this case, a fixed regularization coefficient can impose disproportionately large penalties at certain steps—particularly those immediately preceding the kick, where the agent expects high immediate future reward from the kicking task (as shown by the large dips in regularization reward curves from Fig.~\ref{fig:heterogeneous}).
+We attribute these issues to inhomogeneous credit assignment within an episode, where task rewards, e.g., \emph{ball velocity} in Fig.~\ref{fig:heterogeneous} (top) and \emph{head tracking ball} in Fig.~\ref{fig:heterogeneous} (middle), are distributed unevenly across a ball-kicking cycle.
+In particular, the discounted future reward associated with ball velocity exhibits a pronounced peak at the kick moment (indicated by the dashed vertical lines in Fig.~\ref{fig:heterogeneous}).
+In this case, a fixed regularization coefficient can impose disproportionately large penalties at certain steps—particularly those immediately preceding the kick, where the agent expects high immediate future reward from the kicking task.
+This effect is reflected in the sharp drops of the regularization reward shown in Fig.~\ref{fig:heterogeneous} (bottom).

 To mitigate this problem, we reformulate directional kicking as a constrained RL problem.
 Let $r_{\text{task}}$ denote the aggregated task rewards and $r_{\text{regu}}$ denote the aggregated regularization rewards (as defined in Table~\ref{tab:rewards}).
 The objective is to maximize task performance while constraining excessive regularization costs: